This is a diet you have heard about time and again. It's nothing new. In fact, it's thousands of years old.

 IT is the Mediterranean diet.
 A simple approach to eating that has been for millenia.

-A study conducted by researchers at Spain's University of Barcelona examined the diet's effect on heart disease.
+A recent study conducted by researchers at Spain's University of Barcelona examined the diet's effect on heart disease.
 The New England Journal of Medicine published the findings on its website Monday morning and determined "the Mediterranean diet as the most likely dietary model to provide protection against coronary heart disease."
-The study says eating this way reduces risk of cardiovascular disease up to 30%
+The study says eating this way reduces risk of cardiovascular disease up to 30%.

 The results were so overwhelmingly positive that the study ended early because, according to the New York Times, "it was considered unethical to continue."

 Here are highlights of the fabulous things you can consume while eating the Mediterranean way:

 - Olive oil, olive oil and more olive oil.
 Top it on your salads, coat your fish in it, dip your whole grain breads into it (no butter).
 Get creative.